Quantization Robustness of Monotone Operator Equilibrium Networks: Introduction

 \subsection{Contributions}

-The contributions of this paper are as follows. \begin{enumerate} \item We formalize quantization error in a MonDEQ as a bounded spectral-norm perturbation of the weight matrix and derive the induced perturbation of the monotonicity margin and Lipschitz constant (Theorem~\ref{thm:weight_quant_bound}, Section~\ref{subsec:margin-wellposed}). \item We give explicit conditions under which the quantized MonDEQ retains existence, uniqueness, and linear convergence of its equilibrium (Corollary~\ref{cor:quantized_fb_contraction}, Section~\ref{subsec:margin-wellposed}). \item We bound the fixed-point displacement between quantized and full-precision equilibria and derive the associated condition number (Theorems~\ref{thm:equilibrium_displacement}--\ref{thm:condition_number}, Section~IV-B). \item We show that the backward solve inherits the same convergence guarantees as the forward solve under quantization (Theorem~\ref{thm:backward_quantized}, Section~IV-C). \end{enumerate} We demonstrate these contributions empirically across bit-widths from 3 to 32 bits on MNIST (Section~\ref{sec:experiments}).
-To support reproducible research, the code is available at \url{https://github.com/JLi-Projects/mondeq-quant}.
+We give the first explicit quantization-preservation certificate for a MonDEQ's structural guarantees: a single computable threshold $\|\Delta W\|_2 < m$ under which existence, uniqueness, linear convergence, and a deterministic displacement bound all hold for the quantized network.
+The induced perturbation of the monotonicity margin and Lipschitz constant is bounded by specialising the radius theorem for monotone mappings~\cite[Thm.~4]{dontchevRadiusTheoremsMonotone2019} to the MonDEQ setting (Theorem~\ref{thm:weight_quant_bound}, Section~\ref{subsec:margin-wellposed}); this gives explicit conditions under which the quantized MonDEQ retains existence, uniqueness, and linear convergence (Corollary~\ref{cor:quantized_fb_contraction}, instantiating the forward--backward splitting framework of~\cite{bauschke_convex_2017}).
+The fixed-point displacement between quantized and full-precision equilibria is bounded and converted into a condition number (Theorems~\ref{thm:equilibrium_displacement}--\ref{thm:condition_number}, Section~\ref{subsec:displacement}), sharpening the closest prior MonDEQ Lipschitz analysis~\cite{pabbaraju_estimating_2021} by deriving the perturbed margin from the quantizer bit-width.
+The same threshold certifies the backward solve as well as the forward solve (Theorem~\ref{thm:backward_quantized}, Section~\ref{subsec:backward}), so a single margin check governs both training and inference.
+We validate the certificate empirically on a single-layer MonDEQ trained on MNIST across bit-widths from 3 to 32 bits (Section~\ref{sec:experiments}); the experiments test certificate predictiveness against the threshold $\|\Delta W\|_2 < m$, not deployment-scale benchmark performance.
+Code is available at \url{https://github.com/JLi-Projects/mondeq-quant}.